mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicMaps_Readme.txt

 • There may be performance issues with some maps due to too many asteroids, or overlapping resource pockets.
 • Slipgates are not currently supported.
-• Since the HWRM 2.0 patch, formations have been supported.
-But can they be set in level files?
+• Since the HWRM 2.0 patch, formations are supported by HWRM.
+But can they be set within level files?
 • Since the HWRM 2.0 patch, ships within a squadron are sometimes counted individually.
 Or something like that.
 • The number cloud HODs have not been updated to HWRM Patch 2.0 format.
 • The map "HW1_Scout MadnessII8.level" does not use start points currently, and causes the match to end right away when selected.
-Instead of start points, it uses the "useasmothership" formation which is unsupported at this time by the map converter.
+Instead of start points, it uses the "useasmothership" formation which is unsupported at this time by my map converter.
 • Level converter prints the wrong function help text to level files.
 • FYI, the map ECLOSION (2-6) has non-player squadrons located in the middle of